 - Works in compact spaces up to 5L and comes with four reusable blocks.

-- Absorbs moisture effectively and helps keep humidity below 60% RH.
+- Absorbs moisture and helps manage humidity in small enclosed areas.

 - Rechargeable design means no cables, batteries, or disposable desiccant bags.